-This vegetarian Campfire Spinach Lasagna is cooked in a cast iron Dutch oven over a fire.
-It’s perfect for camping, “glamping,” and campfire dinners at home!
+This Campfire Dutch Oven Recipe is a Vegetarian Lasagna!
+It’s cooked in a cast iron Dutch oven over a fire, and is perfect for camping, “glamping,” and campfire dinners at home!

 Camping trips can leave you full of dilemmas– You’re starving, you’ve been hiking all day, and yet just as you want one of the biggest, most filling meals ever, you find yourself without electricity, refrigeration, or even an oven.
 What’s a hungry hiker to do?!?!

 I’ll tell you what you’re going to do– you’re going to eat!!!
-With a little planning and preparation– you can find yourself chowing down on lasagna.
-This recipe for Campfire Spinach Lasagna is vegetarian, simple to prepare, and delicious.
+With a little planning and preparation– you can find yourself chowing down on Campfire Dutch Oven Recipe!
+This recipe for Spinach Lasagna is vegetarian, simple to prepare, and delicious.
 It’s also a fantastic way to eat a few more carbs than normal, especially before or after a big hike.
 We devoured this tasty pasta dish the night before our hike into the Grand Canyon, and managed to eat the entire batch all by ourselves.

 Making Campfire Spinach Lasagna

 To cook this Campfire Dutch Oven Recipe, start by getting a campfire ready using coals.
 Get them very hot.
 Using tongs, move a few coals aside (we used about 15).

 Prepare your lasagna in the dutch oven, place the lid on UPSIDE DOWN, and then move it over to the fire.
 Set the dutch oven on the main batch of coals, and then use tongs to set the reserved coals on top.